datarootsio/databooks/docs/usage/overview.md

 **Variables in scope:**

-All the variables in scope are a subclass of Pydantic models.
-Therefore, you can use them as regular python objects (i.e.: to access the cell types, one could write `[cell.cell_type for cell in nb.cells]`).
-For convenience, are available the variables in scope:
+All the variables available for in your assert expressions are [subclasses of Pydantic models](https://pydantic-docs.helpmanual.io/usage/models/).
+Therefore, you can use these models as regular python objects (i.e.: to access the cell types, one could write `[cell.cell_type for cell in nb.cells]`).
+For convenience's sake, follows a list of currently supported variables that can be used in assert expressions:

 - `nb`: Jupyter notebook found in path
 - `raw_cells`: notebook "raw" cells